-Citi hasn’t posted the exact point redemption values for this new card.
-But, you will be able to redeem your points for travel rewards, gift cards, and select online retail partners.
+You will be able to redeem your points for travel rewards, gift cards, and select online retail partners.
 Because this card doesn’t have an annual fee, don’t plan on having access to the Citi airline transfer partners that you get with the Citi Prestige and the ThankYou credit cards that charge an annual fee.

 However, you can transfer your ThankYou points to JetBlue.

 Citi Rewards+ Rounds Up All Odd Purchase Rewards

 The main draw for the Citi Rewards+℠ Card is point roundups on purchases to the nearest 10 ThankYou points.
 This bonus is for every purchase regardless of the purchase amount.

 Here are a few examples of how the spending roundup works: